Ledig stilling på Universitetet i Oslo

 Please see the guidelines concerning appointment to post-doctoral and research positions at the University of Oslo.

-- Applicants must hold a degree equivalent to a Norwegian doctoral degree in Education.
+- Applicants must hold a degree equivalent to a Norwegian doctoral degree in Education, Psychology, or another relevant field.
 Doctoral dissertation must be submitted for evaluation by the closing date.
-Appointment is dependent on the public defence of the doctoral thesis being approved.
+Appointment is dependent on the public defense of the doctoral thesis being approved.

 The following qualifications will count in the assessment of the applicants: